-RHA has several resident-based Neighborhood Watch programs operating in its senior towers that are were on hold due to the Pandemic and are now restarting.
+RHA has several resident-based Neighborhood Watch programs operating in its senior towers that are currently on hold due to the current Pandemic.
 Two of the programs are operated through RHA's Tenants on Patrol.
-RHA residents manage these programs, with RHA having an employee assigned as an administrative liaison for this program.
+RHA residents manage these programs, with RHA Public Safety having an employee assigned as an administrative liaison for this program.
 The Security Consultant provides members with guidance and training about the administration of the program.
 The Security Consultant will also forward to RHA management and security any concerns or problems encountered by the resident watch programs.